•

 International Journal on Responsibility

 IJR publishes scholarship and creative works on responsibility.
-The contents examine intellectual, practical, policy and ethical issues relating to responsibility.
+The contents examine theoretical, empirical, intellectual, practical, policy, and ethical issues relating to responsibility.
 In addition, the journal encourages research and reporting on ways in which responsibility relates to issues ranging from the individual to broad public concern, past, present, and future.
 Themes include the use of responsibility in academic and nonacademic settings; the development of new perspectives on the topic of responsibility; the application of a focus on responsibility in practical problems; and, the historical and interdisciplinary dimensions of responsibility.

 Support for this journal has been made possible by the Redekop Family Foundation.